giacomodecolle/CCO-design-patterns/Documentation template.md

 # Pattern Name

-## Competency Question
+## Competency Questions

 ## Intent
-Short statement of the purpose.
+- Short statement of the purpose.

-## Motivation
-Real-world problem or scenario.
+- Real-world problem or scenario.

 ## Structure
 - Visual model through mermaid and png
 - Explanation of parts

-## Usage?

-## Related Patterns
-- List and link

-## Consequences
+## Additional Notes
-- Pros, cons, impact
+- Related patterns (when needed)